 Are you are left with very little in liquid cash?

 If the answer to both of these questions is yes, then you are definitely just over broke.

-You are just over broke if you are literally dependent upon your credit cards in order to survive from one paycheck to the next.
-If you pay down your credit card, but you don’t have any cash left to spend for the remainder of your pay period, then you will inevitably end up spending from your credit card again – the same amount that you just paid off, you will end up spending that much again, if not more!
+If you pay down your credit card, but you don’t have any cash left to spend for the remainder of your pay period, then you will inevitably end up spending from your credit card again.

 It is a sad state of affairs, when your only recourse for surviving financially from one paycheck to the next, is to borrow more money.
 If you are constantly trying to do one of these things, then you are definitely just over broke:

 - taking out another loan